uniqkod/javadumpmngmt/pod-priority.md

 ## Overview

-This document explains how we ensure the DaemonSet runs before application pods using Kubernetes priority classes and init containers.
+This document explains how we ensure the StatefulSet runs before application pods using Kubernetes priority classes and init containers.

 ## Implementation

-### 1. PriorityClass for DaemonSet
+### 1. PriorityClass for StatefulSet

-**File:** `daemonset-volume.yaml`
+**File:** `statefulset-volume.yaml`

 ```yaml
 apiVersion: scheduling.k8s.io/v1